coreemu/core/docs/install.md

 ## Required Hardware

 Any computer capable of running Linux should be able to run CORE.
-Since the physical machine will be hosting numerous virtual machines, as a general rule you should select a machine having as much RAM and CPU resources as possible.
+Since the physical machine will be hosting numerous containers, as a general rule you should select a machine having as much RAM and CPU resources as possible.

 ## Operating System

-CORE requires a Linux operating system because it uses virtualization provided by the kernel.
+CORE requires a Linux operating system because it uses namespacing provided by the kernel.
 It does not run on Windows or Mac OS X operating systems (unless it is running within a virtual machine guest.)
-The virtualization technology that CORE currently uses is Linux network namespaces.
+The technology that CORE currently uses is Linux network namespaces.

 Ubuntu and CentOS Linux are the recommended distributions for running CORE.
 However, these distributions are